LitoMore/computer-science-notes/introduction-to-computer-graphics/README.md

 A digital image, no matter what its format, is specified using a ***[coordinate system][7]***.

+### 1.2 Elements of 3D Graphics

+When we turn to 3D graphics, we find that the most common approaches have more in common with vector graphics than with raster graphics.
+That is, the content of an image is specified as a list of geometric object.
+The technique is referred to as ***[geometric modeling][8]***.

+The smallest building blocks that we have to work with, such as line segments and triangles, are called ***[geometric primitives][9]***.
+Different graphics systems make different sets of primitive avaiable, but in many cases only very basic shapes such as lines and triangles are considered primitive.

+Note that once a geometric model has been designed, it can be used as a component in more complex models.
+This is referred to as ***[hierarchical modeling][10]***.

 <!-- Links -->
 [0]: https://en.wikipedia.org/wiki/Grayscale
 [1]: https://en.wikipedia.org/wiki/Indexed_color